awdemos/awdemos/README.md

 Hi and welcome to my demos repo!

 This repository showcases a collection of demo projects and research that interest me.
-Among other things there are example deployments in Docker, AWS, and GCP, bare metal Kubernetes, and other projects leveraging modern and cutting-edge technologies.

 The demos include examples using Terraform and Pulumi for deploying resources, containerization with docker, Kubernetes for orchestration, as well as some nice-to-haves like git tips and a lot more.

-Be sure to check out the analysis of Grok, the Ultimate Kubernetes Wishlist, low level Kubernetes details, and even Talos cluster setups in docker.
+Be sure to check out the analysis of Grok, my Ultimate Kubernetes Wishlist, low level Kubernetes details, and even Talos cluster setups in docker.

 # Why You Should Consider My Expertise